The Greatest Hits Of 'The Platinum Age Of Television'

 GROSS: Did your column, your review have an impact on the survival of "Cheers?"

-BIANCULLI: No. Did I not mention that I was an Akron at the time?
+BIANCULLI: Did I not mention that I was in Akron at the time?

 GROSS: (Laughter) Oh, but it's a great story.